 I’ve certainly experienced that in my observations of former Pitt Law students.
 And I can vouch for that from my own experience.
 I owe much of my career as a law professor to the fact that I spent many hours during my third year of law school talking about German professional soccer with one of my professors, a man who was, at the time, one of the most celebrated Constitutional law scholars in the world.
 (I was writing a long research paper under his supervision; we also talked about the paper.
 But the soccer conversations stayed with me – and with him.)
 Soccer may not be your thing.
 What is?
 If I know, I’m much more likely to remember you in the years to come.

 REQUIRED COURSE MATERIALS

-All of the materials required for the course are available online, for free access and download.
+All of the materials required for the course are available for free, online.
 The majority of the readings are selections from an open source and open access, free-to-download-print-and-annotate-and-edit trademark law casebook created and edited by Professor Barton Beebe at New York University School of Law.
-The title of the casebook is Trademark Law: An Open-Source Casebook (Version 7.0).
-This edition of the book was released in July 2020.
+The title of the casebook is Trademark Law: An Open-Source Casebook (Version 8.0).
+This edition of the book was released in July 2021.
 Professor Beebe maintains a website for the book here.

 Students have the following options with respect to accessing and/or acquiring copies of this book.

 Option one: Access and/or download the readings online, either as a single file or as the full book has been broken out into smaller Parts.
 The book is quite large, and the complete file is quite large as well.
 Accessing it on a part-by-part basis will give students smaller files to work with.

 Each unit of readings is available in .doc [MS Word] and .pdf formats.

 Students may print, annotate, edit, and/or cut-and-paste all or parts of each file as they wish.